paladin-t/b8/docs/manual.md

 To purge all persistence data of a disk, select it, then click `[Head]`, `Cleanup`.

-To reload example disks, click `Help`, `Reload examples`.
+To reload example disks, click `Help`, `Examples`, `Reload`.
 BASIC8 uses UID to identify different disks, this operation will overwrite the disk with the same UID.

 All paletted assets (sprites, tiles, quantized images) in a disk share a same palette data.